6 Tips to Keep Your Technology Safe from Cyber Attacks

 Never Disclose Your Confidential Data

-Don’t fall for the trap if you receive a call, message, or email asking for your bank account information or other credentials such as credit card information.
+If you ever receive a call, message, or email asking for your bank account information or other credentials such as credit card information, never fall for it.
 Always double-check the requester’s information.
 Don’t disclose confidential data to anyone because your negligence about personal information can lead to a chain reaction.

 Protect Your Credentials